All Episodes

 Of course they do.

-Uh and they can't wait to raise what which actually living these tax cuts sunset and die is the equivalent of a tax increase if they're not made permanent.
+They can't wait to sunset the tax cuts that Bush inaugurated, and they can't wait to raise, which actually living these tax cuts sunset and die is the equivalent of a tax increase if they're not made permanent.

-But the Times nevertheless says here that most Democrats are staunchly opposed to Dingle's idea, saying that a tax on carbon, a carbon tax, fossil fuel tax, would raise the costs of travel, commuting, and heating and cooling homes.
+But the Times nevertheless says here that most Democrats are staunchly opposed to Dingell's idea, saying that a tax on carbon, a carbon tax, fossil fuel tax, would raise the costs of travel, commuting, and heating and cooling homes.

 It would be wildly unpopular at a time when voters are already angry about high energy costs.

-Republicans, they said would seize on any such proposal as poof that Democrats were bent on raising taxes and increasing the size of government, which they are.
+Republicans, they said, would seize on any such proposal as poof that Democrats were bent on raising taxes and increasing the size of government, which they are.

-That's it's it's in their DNA.
+It's in their DNA.

-That that that's that's that's not even arguable.
+That's not even arguable.

-It's not it's undeniable.
+It's undeniable.

-Raise taxes, that's what they live to do.
+That's what they live to do.

 And not to raise revenue, but to control you, to control as much of your life as possible.

-Here we've got this big global warming move going on out there, which I really do think is dying a slow death.
+But look, here we've got this big global warming move going on out there, which I really do think is dying a slow death.

-Uh Saturday night.
+Saturday night.

 Let me check.